-The athletic waiver is an option only for juniors and seniors.
+The athletic waiver from Physical Education is an option only for juniors and seniors.
 A student who has earned a Junior Varsity or Varsity letter may be eligible to pre-register for an athletic waiver.
 Student athletes must register for athletics to receive a waiver and meet with their counselor.

-Criteria for a non-credit waiver: A junior or senior athlete in one sport and six academic classes.
+Criteria for a non-credit waiver: A junior or senior athlete in one sport and six credit-bearing classes.

-Criteria for a credit waiver: A junior or senior athlete in two sports and five academic classes.
+Criteria for a credit waiver: A junior or senior athlete in two sports and five credit-bearing classes.